 The most famous logos are the ones with a simple design.
 Yet they have something compelling and unique that makes them unforgettable.
 Keeping elements in a logo to a minimum is important as customers only focus on them for a short time.
 You’re trying to catch the eye of the public with an easily identifiable representation of your business.

 A simple logo will have a focus on colours, fonts and symbols that reflects a company’s personality.
 It’s very rare that simplicity in a logo is just a coincidence, they are well thought out to present a company effectively.

 Creating a simple logo does not limit your design options.
 There are still multiple options to choose from.
 You might want your design to be a symbol, with no text or additional shapes or lines.
 A symbol can result in a powerful yet simple logo that is easily identifiable to a company.
 A great example is Nike’s famous swoosh logo or tick.
 Designed to represent speed and movement inspired by Nike; the Greek Goddess of victory.

 Another great design is the use of text with focus on fonts and colour.
 Take the logo for Toys “R” Us for example.
-It uses a variety of bright colors with a cartoon style font.
+It uses a variety of bright colours with a cartoon style font.
 As a result it easily identifies its target market in a simple and memorable way.

 Give it a unique purpose

 A good logo will have purpose; to communicate a brand’s ethos and mission.
 A logo with purpose does not have to necessarily include a company’s product or service.
 An apple with a bite mark immediately identifies with technology giants Apple.
 However, as you are probably aware the company does not sell fruit.
 With that being said it still represents the brand in a meaningful way.
 Their logo is a symbol, usually presented in one colour with no fancy text.
 It reflects their brand effectively, being famous for creating products that are simple yet powerful.